- What we collect

 - Trove is freely available worldwide and can be used anywhere with internet access.

-- New papers are being digitised and added all the time.
+- New newspapers are being digitised and added all the time.

 - Newspapers published between 1955 and 1990 are still in copyright and can only be viewed using the original print copies or microform.

-- Use the Library’s catalogue to find what you need and request to the item to view it the Newspapers and Microforms Reading Room.
+- Use the Library’s catalogue to find what you need and request to the item to view it the Main Reading Room.

 - It helps to have a date and location of the news item in mind before you start your search.